anzory/vscode-gppl-support/README.md

 ## Release Notes

-### 1.7.2
+### 1.7.3

 ### Fixed:

-- Syntax highlighting changes when choosing a theme other than `Default Dark+`.
-- The size of icons on the toolbar.
+- Tooltips for procedure with parameters were not displayed on mouse-over.

 ---